-Let’s first discuss when pushing actually begins.
-Once a woman’s cervix has dilated fully to 10 cm (which marks the end of Stage 1), often times the doctor will cue her to begin pushing almost immediately.
-This type of instructed, or managed pushing, approach is externally derived and women (especially first-time moms) may value the direction given by a seasoned medical professional.
-However, a woman may not feel quite ready to push just because she is 10 cm dilated.
-That is because there is often a period of quietude that exists in between Stages 1 & 2, a phase that does not get attention in traditional medical circles, in which a woman’s contractions may slow or stop altogether.
-This happens to allow the baby more time to perform it’s complex series of cardinal movements so that it is truly ready to be pushed out.
+Once the cervix has dilated fully to 10 cm, typically the medical professional will instruct you to begin pushing almost immediately.
+This is known as managed pushing (or instructed pushing).
+However, you may not feel quite ready to push just because you are 10 cm dilated.
+That is because there is often a period of quietude that exists in between Stages 1 & 2 – a phase that does not get attention in traditional medical circles – in which contractions may slow or stop altogether.
+This happens to allow the baby more time to perform its complex series of cardinal movements so that it is truly ready to be pushed out.

-If a woman can take these quiet moments to breathe deeply, re-center herself, and prepare physically and mentally for the final “push” (pardon the pun), then the process can be much more efficient.
-This type of internally-derived know-how is called instinctive pushing (or physiologic pushing).
-All she needs to do is listen to your body, then begin pushing only when she feels the uncontrollable urge to do so.
+If you can take these quiet moments to breathe deeply, re-center yourself, and prepare physically and mentally for the final “push” (pardon the pun), then the process can be much more efficient.
+This type of internally derived know-how is called instinctive pushing (or physiologic pushing).
+All you need to do is listen to your body, then begin pushing only when you feel the uncontrollable urge to do so.
 Of course, to do this, you need to be in an environment that is supportive of allowing you to take this time.
 This is why it is so important to find a medical provider (early on) who aligns with your needs and values.

 Engelmann, G.J.
 (1882).
 Labor Among Primitive Peoples.
 St. Louis: JH Chambers.